wurmlab/genomicscourse/2020/practicals/population_genetics/map_call.md

 Copy the `snp.vcf.gz` and its index file (.tbi) to `~/www/igv/data`.

-To visualise them, open IGV by entering your address in a web browser (e.g., james.genomicscourse.com) and clicking on the 'igv' link in the displayed page.
+To visualise them, open IGV by clicking on the IGV link in your personal module page (e.g., bt007.genomicscourse.com).

 Here, we use [igv.js](https://github.com/igvteam/igv.js#igvjs) which is designed to be embedded in web pages and the installation is pre configured to use the assembly (`reference.fa` file) you used for variant calling.